 There’s no philosophy or practice you can adopt perfectly enough to end your quest to get it right.
-You’ll reexamine and adapt ever year.
+You’ll reexamine and adapt every year.

 4. Real life intrudes.

 Cancer, pregnancy, foreclosure, hurricanes and fires, elderly parents, death, special needs, divorce, job transfers, military deployments…There’s no escape.
-The years when crisis hits, homeschool takes a backseat.
+In the years when a crisis hits, homeschool takes a backseat.
 (Don’t worry–it’s flexible enough to accommodate.)

 5. A pretty good homeschool is good enough.